lsfusion-solutions/mycompany-docs/docs/Project_settings.md

 Please, Please, specify the following for a priority  (pic.
 13):
 - **Name** - priority name.
 - **ID** - priority ID.
-- **Color** - you may choose a color from the list of available and the tasks of the current priority will be colored in.
+- **Color** - you may choose a color from the list of available to highlight the tasks of the current priority.

 ![](images/Project_settings_EN_12.png)
 *Pic.
 12 Task priorities tab*